Nonthakornn/CPP/module_00/ex01/README.md

 	- Each column must be 10 characters wide.
 A pipe character ('|') separates them.
 	- The text must be right aligned.
 	- If the text is longer the column, it must be truncated and the last displayable character must replaced by as dot.
 	- Then, prompt the use again for the index of the entry display.
-If the index is out of range or wrong, **define the relecant behaviour**.
+If the index is out of range or wrong, **define the relevant behaviour**.
 	- Display the contact information, one field per line.
   - **EXIT**
     - The program quits and the contacts are lost forever.
   - **Any other input is ignored.**